sparsh-ai/recohut/docs/03-processing/lab-glue-studio-tickets/README.md

-# Tickets ETL with Glue Studio
+# Lab: Tickets ETL with Glue Studio

 You can use AWS Glue Studio to create jobs that extract structured or semi-structured data from a data source, perform a transformation of that data, and save the result set in a data target.